dexidp/helm-charts/.github/CONTRIBUTING.md

 Each pull request should contain changes for a single chart, unless it's a systematic change affecting all or multiple charts.

-If you would like to submit breaking changes, please open an issue first to discuss them with the maintainers.
+If you would like to submit breaking changes, please open an issue/discussion first to discuss them with the maintainers.

 #### Adding variables to `values.yaml`